art-from-the-machine/Mantella/docs/pages/issues_qna.md

 1: Double check that the install for [Textinputmenu](https://www.nexusmods.com/fallout4/mods/27347) is correct.

-2: Try resetting the text input hotkey in the settings holotape under `Main settings = `.
+2: Try resetting the text input hotkey in the settings holotape under `Main settings`.
 You will need to enter a [DirectX scan code](https://falloutck.uesp.net/wiki/DirectX_Scan_Codes)

 </details>
 <br>